Frequently Asked Questions

 Store information and Customer Care:

-We understand your frustration and appreciate your patience at this busy time.
-We’re currently experiencing a high volume of calls and our team is working hard to help all of our customers as quickly as possible.
-Please continue to treat our team with kindness and empathy, we’re all doing our best to help.
+We understand your frustration and appreciate your patience at this incredibly busy time.
+We’re currently experiencing an unprecedented amount of calls and our team is working hard to help all of our customers as quickly as possible.
+Please continue to treat our team with kindness and empathy, we’re all doing our best to help during this challenging time.

-No. We have plenty of food and groceries in New Zealand.
+No. We have plenty of food and groceries in New Zealand, and we make items like toilet paper right here.
 We’ll continue to manage any increased customer demand in our stores, but we also need customers to remember that when they buy more than they need, others will go without that day.

 Customers should shop as they normally would and be thoughtful of others to ensure that all New Zealanders have access to the food and products they need.
 There is no need to panic about food and groceries.